 Finding Areas Using the Monte Carlo Method

-- in virtually every recreational computer game to decide what the antagonists in the game will do next,
+- in computer games to decide what the computer-generated characters in the game will do next,

-- in estimating the area of complicated objects.
+- in calculating the areas of irregular shapes.

-- Put the object inside a rectangle of known area.
-Suppose that this rectangle has an
+- Put the object inside a rectangle of given area.
+Suppose that this rectangle has an area of 100 cm2.

-- Place a known number of points, say 100, at random locations inside the rectangle.
+- Place a given number of points, say 100, at random locations inside the rectangle.

 - Count the number of random points that lie inside the object.